-A postdoctoral position to study Optical Metasurfaces, Nanophotonic Biosensors.
-We build new paradigms of nanotechnology for biomedical applications, including optical metasurfaces for bio-imaging and bio-sensing, and active tunable metasurfaces.
-Our recent publications in this field include: ACS Photonics, 2021, 8, 567. npj Computational Materials, 2020, 6, 116.
-Advanced Materials, 2021, 33, 2005275.
-Candidates must have a PhD in engineering (electrical, mechanical, etc), optics, physics, materials science or an appropriate field.
-Those with expertise in optical metasurfaces (near infrared, visible), nanophotonic/plasmonic sensors, nanofabrication, soft materials, biomedical applications, are encouraged to apply.
+A postdoctoral position to study Optical Metasurfaces, Nanophotonic sensors.
+We build new paradigms of nanotechnology for biomedical applications, including optical metasurfaces for imaging/sensing, and active tunable metasurfaces.
+Our recent publications in this field include: ACS Photonics, 2021, 8, 2581.
+Advanced Materials, 2021, 33, 2005275. npj Computational Materials, 2020, 6, 116.
+Candidates must have a PhD in engineering (electrical, mechanical, etc), optics, physics, materials science or other related fields, with experience in optical design, simulation and experiments.
+Research experience with optical metasurfaces, plasmonics, Si nanophotonics, micro-optics, nanofabrication, are encouraged to apply.

 We seek candidates who are strongly motivated, open-minded, and capable of both independent and collaborative research work.
 Demonstrated ingenuity, productivity, communication and writing skills, and an excellent record of publications is preferred.

 To apply, send your CV to Dr. Haogang Cai, at email@example.com.
 Please include a detailed description of your research interests, a full list of publications, and names of three references.

 Visiting scholars and outstanding visiting Ph.D. students in related fields are also welcome to apply!